alinsjs/docs/guide/reactive.md

      a1: a1Flag,
      a2: a2Count % 2 === 0
 }}
-onclick={toggleClass} $$App>
+onclick={toggleClass} $mount='#App'>
      Toggle Class
 </button>;
 ```

-### 5.3 Single-name class
+### 5.3 Single attribute class name

-Single-name classes can coexist with the above two usage methods, and single-name classes have the highest priority:
+Single-attribute class names can coexist with the above two usage methods, and single-attribute class names have the highest priority:

 <CodeBox/>